CGCookie/retopoflow/help/general.md

 The Target Drawing options control the rendering of the target mesh.
 The Above and Below options control transparency of the target mesh.
-Vertex Size and Edge Size control how large the vertices and how think the edges are.
+Vertex Size and Edge Size control how large the vertices and how thick the edges are.